airladon/FigureOne/docs/README.md

 Returns **T**

-## Misc Diagram Element
+## Misc Figure Element

-## DiagramElementMoveFreely
+## FigureElementMoveFreely

-Diagram element move freely parameters
+Figure element move freely parameters

-If a diagram element is released from moving with some velocity then these parameters will define how it continues to move freely
+If a figure element is released from moving with some velocity then these parameters will define how it continues to move freely

 ### Properties